unexpectedness/clj-delegate/README.md

   (println (= delegator record))
   ;; => true

-  ;; And are derive from it in the default isa? hierarchy (println (isa?
+  ;; And derive from it in the default isa? hierarchy (println (isa?
 MyDelegate MyRecord))
   ;; => true

-  ;; By default all method is forwarded to the delegate (println (meta (MyDelegate. (with-meta (MyRecord.
+  ;; By default all methods are forwarded to the delegate (println (meta (MyDelegate. (with-meta (MyRecord.
 1 2 3)
                                          {:a :aa})
                               4)))
   ;; => {:a :aa}

-  ;; Except if the method has been redefined in the body of the delegate of ;; if it has been subject to a transform
+  ;; Except if the method has been redefined in the body of the delegate or ;; if it has been subject to a transform.
   )
 ```